 Looking for an opportunity to make an impact?

-We are seeking a Research Project Manager to join our team in Morgantown, WV or Pittsburgh, PA.
+We are seeking a Research Project Manager to join our team on the National Energy Technology (NETL) Research Support Services (RSS) Contract in Morgantown, WV or Pittsburgh, PA.
 This work will involve managing the efforts of a multi-disciplinary, scientific, and technically-oriented national laboratory team that produces technological solutions for America’s energy challenges.
 From developing creative innovations and efficient energy systems, to advancing technologies that enhance oil and natural gas extraction and transmission processes, NETL research is providing breakthroughs and discoveries that support home-grown energy initiatives, stimulate a growing economy, and improve the health, safety, and security of all Americans.
 Highly skilled women and men at NETL’s three research sites – Albany, Oregon; Morgantown, West Virginia, and Pittsburgh, Pennsylvania – conduct a broad range of research activities that support DOE’s mission to advance the national, economic, and energy security of the United States.
-Remote work is possible up to 25%.

 Location: Candidates must be local to the Morgantown, WV or Pittsburgh, PA area, as this position is onsite at the NETL campus in Morgantown, WV or Pittsburgh, PA.
 Remote work is possible up to 25%.